-Proposals for extensions or alterations to, or the replacement of, a building within the Green Belt should not be disproportionate over and above the size of the original building.
+Proposals for extensions or alterations to a building within the Green Belt shall not be disproportionate over and above the size of the original building.
+Proposals for a replacement building within the Green Belt for the same use shall not be materially larger than the one it replaces.
 In order to encourage designs that have a minimal impact on the environment and landscape:

-- Passive structural or design elements included in such proposals, which demonstrably allow for the building, and its inhabitants, to mitigate or respond to the impacts of climate change will not be considered when assessing the proportionality of the development. - Applications to link existing or replacement outbuildings to the main house will not be considered inappropriate or disproportionate so long as: - They are solely for uses ancillary to the main dwelling and do not accommodate primary functions such as kitchen, living rooms, bedrooms or bathrooms. - o The outbuilding is of a subservient scale and form to the main house. - o The outbuilding is in close proximity to the main house. - The proposed link is subservient in scale and form to both the main house and the outbuilding and will not have a detrimental impact on the openness of the Green Belt. - 5.55 The purpose of this policy is to: - promote more sustainable approaches to building design, construction and insulation which have a minimal impact on the openness of the green-belt in order to ensure that existing and future buildings can be properly designed in order to mitigate the impact of climate change without penalising applicants through the reduction of useable internal space; - promote the re-use of redundant buildings to provide suitable accommodation for ancillary functions and the requirements of the parish in respect of the increasing numbers of home-workers; - encourage development which has a minimal impact on the openness of and the landscape in the Green Belt in terms of built form by discouraging over extensions of single buildings where ancillary uses can be assigned to existing subservient buildings. - 5.56 The policy will allow for: more thermally efficient buildings, the upgrading of poorly performing old buildings to be carried out (for example through the installation of internal or external wall insulation), designs that will be more capable of dealing with the impact of climate change by incorporating the principles of passive cooling and heating (for example through the use of solar shading and double height spaces) and increased rainfall events (for example through the use of deeper eaves and oversized rain water goods).
+- When assessing whether a proposed development is disproportionate or materially larger consideration will be given to excluding passive design elements included in such proposals which demonstrably allow for the building, and its inhabitants, to mitigate and respond to the impacts of climate change. - Applications to link existing or replacement outbuildings to the main house will not be considered inappropriate or disproportionate so long as: - They are solely for uses ancillary to the main dwelling and do not accommodate primary functions such as kitchen, living rooms, bedrooms or bathrooms. - \circ The outbuilding is of a subservient scale and form to the main house. - \circ The outbuilding is in close proximity to the main house. - The proposed link is subservient in scale and form to both the main house and the outbuilding and will not have a detrimental impact on the openness of the Green Belt. - 5.55 The purpose of this policy is to: - promote more sustainable approaches to building design, construction and insulation which have a minimal impact on the openness of the green-belt in order to ensure that existing and future buildings can be properly designed in order to mitigate the impact of climate change without penalising applicants through the reduction of useable internal space; - promote the re-use of redundant buildings to provide suitable accommodation for ancillary functions and the requirements of the parish in respect of the increasing numbers of home-workers; - encourage development which has a minimal impact on the openness of and the landscape in the Green Belt in terms of built form by discouraging over extensions of single buildings where ancillary uses can be assigned to existing subservient buildings. - 5.56 The policy will allow for: more thermally efficient buildings, the upgrading of poorly performing old buildings to be carried out (for example through the installation of internal or external wall insulation), designs that will be more capable of dealing with the impact of climate change by incorporating the principles of passive cooling and heating (for example through the use of solar shading and double height spaces) and increased rainfall events (for example through the use of deeper eaves and oversized rain water goods).
 The policy is intended to flexible and the technologies and principles outlined should be considered an indicative rather than exhaustive list. - 5.57 Promoting high levels of energy conservation within new and existing buildings was considered a priority by two-thirds of the respondents to the neighbourhood plan, whilst Policy D12 of the Chilterns Management Plan seeks to